 Most silverfish are found trapped in bathtubs, sinks, and wash basins.
 They have a habit of living and developing in dark places, often times a basement or crawlspace.

-Professor Karen also describes the silverfish as having flat, elongated bodies that are covered with scales.
+Vail also describes the silverfish as having flat, elongated bodies that are covered with scales.